Jayw77/tool-version-checker/README.md

 ```

 Replace $(pwd) with the path to the directory containing your config.yaml file.
 The server will start on port 8080, and you can access the web interface as described above.

+## Dockerhub Releases

+A github workflow is setup to automatically release to docerhub on a successful run on main.
+It will update the latest tag and tag the SHA.
+In addition, when creating a release using semver, it will automatically create a tag to match the release.